rackerlabs/support-how-to/content/cloud-servers/resetting-an-active-directory-user-password.md

    **Option 3**

-   Use the Windows search function to search for **Active Directory Users and Computers**.
+   Use the Windows&reg; search function to search for **Active Directory Users and Computers**.

 3. In the console, expand **Active Directory Users and Computers** and confirm that the correct domain is listed.
 If not, you might be on the incorrect domain controller.